SolomonOjigbo/SkillLink/README.md

 # SkillLink App

-This app was bootstrap with daisyUI Starter Kit
+This app was bootstrap from daisyUI Starter Kit

 ## ✨ Fast prototyping

 See the [official docs](https://daisyui.com/docs/themes/) for a complete list of customisations.

-## 🌼 Features
+## 🌼 Tech stack

 - React 18 with TypeScript
 - Vite + SWC